Martin-Gleiss/smartvisu/driver/io_Websocket_README.md

 ## DESCRIPTION
 This driver communicates with a websocket.
 If you've hurry, just copy/paste the NODE-RED flow below to start playing with the driver.
+CAUTION: communication using websocket must be used in the home LAN only, because the communication is not encrypted and can be read/hacked by everyone.
+Do not use the websocket out of your LAN!

 ## How to use it
   * Create a websocket's node endpoint, listening on node-red default IP and Port (1880) on the "/smartvisu" path (for example, 192.168.1.18:1880/smartvisu).